Luke8563/cse15l-lab-reports/labReport3.md

 <img width="497" alt="Screen Shot 2023-02-25 at 5 38 17 PM" src="https://user-images.githubusercontent.com/122496000/221388081-ec45b657-ee62-4fac-8062-d0b76fd03fbf.png">

 Now that we know that `-type f` searches the files, we can use `-exec grep -l` to search through files with a certain text. `-l` returns only the file name.
+This is useful for finding content within files without having to individually search.